SimHoZebs/personal-site/src/content/projects/review-generator.md

 - Support for other e-commerce platforms, such as Walmart, Target and Best Buy
 - Faster and More Efficient responses
-- Using AI to scrape reviews from any website instead of “manual” scraping.
+- Using AI to scrape reviews from any website instead of "manual" scraping.
-- Determine if reviews were AI-generated and give an “overall legitimacy score”
+- Determine if reviews were AI-generated and give an "overall legitimacy score"
 - Provide references to the summary to validate the summary
 - Allow user feedback on our product